Satpura Tiger Reserve

 Satpura Tiger Reserve is a tiger reserve located in the Narmadapuram district of Madhya Pradesh in India.
 Its name is derived from the Satpura range.
-It encompasses an area of 2133 km2, consisting of 524 km2 of Satpura National Park, 646 km2 of Bori Wildlife Sanctuary and Pachmarhi Wildlife Sanctuaries in the central Indian highlands.
+It covers a total area of 2133.31 km2, comprising a 1339.26 km2 core zone and a 794.04 km2 buffer zone, in the central Indian highlands.
 It was declared a tiger reserve in 2000.
 It is rich in plants and wild animals.

 History

-Its name is derived from the Satpura Range.
+Satpura Tiger Reserve is named after the Satpura Range.
 Satpura is a Sanskrit word, that means seven mountains (sapta – seven and pura – mountain).
-It was first explored by Captain James Forsyth of Bengal Lancers in 1862 while he was searching for Indian freedom fighter Tantya Tope.
-It is one of the first declared Reserved Forest Area of India due to its ecological and commercial importance.
-It became a Tiger Reserve in the year 2000 and therefore it is also called Satpura Tiger Reserve (STR).
+The area was first explored by Captain James Forsyth in 1862, while he was searching for the Indian freedom fighter Tatya Tope.
+It is one of the first declared Reserved Forest Areas of India due to its ecological and commercial importance.
+It became a tiger reserve in 2000.

-Satpura Tiger Reserve, with the inclusion of Pachmarhi & Bori Sanctuaries, Satpura National Park covers 2,133 km^{2} of Hoshangabad and Chhindwara Districts of Madhya Pradesh.

 Geography

 Satpura Tiger Reserve is located in the Narmadapuram district of Madhya Pradesh in India.
-Its name is derived from the Satpura range.
-It covers a total area of 2133 km2 consisting of 524 km2 area of Satpura National Park, 646 km2 of Bori Wildlife Sanctuary and Pachmarhi wildlife sanctuaries.
+It covers a total area of 2133.31 km2, comprising a core zone of 1339.26 km2 and a buffer zone of 794.04 km2.
+The core comprises Satpura National Park (483.88 km2), Bori Wildlife Sanctuary (437.79 km2) and Pachmarhi Wildlife Sanctuary (417.58 km2).
 Satpura National Park was set up in 1981.
 The terrain of the national park is rugged and consists of sandstone peaks, narrow gorges, ravines and dense forests.
 The elevation ranges from 300 to 1352 m, with Dhoopgarh peak being 1350 m and the almost level plains of Churna.
 Tawa River flows through the park and Tawa reservoir has been built on this rivers.